Staggerlee011/serialexperiments/content/posts/kubernetes-workstation.md

 ## Kubectx renaming

-i also then use `kubectx` to rename all eks clusters, otherwise my terminal would be full before i even before writing anything
+I also then use `kubectx` to rename all my EKS clusters, otherwise my terminal would be full before I even started writing anything!

-for example if i had a eks cluster that was in a `developement` vpc i could
+For example if I had a EKS cluster that was in a `developement` VPC I could

 ``` bash
 kubectx                 # select the development eks cluster